4564516/my_rag_project/artifacts/processed_docs/griggs2024/griggs2024/griggs2024.md

 #### <span id="page-7-0"></span>**5.4.1** Request Buckets and Slices

 A workload histogram has two dimensions, input length and output length, and each histogram bucket's value is the aggregate request rate for requests within the bucket's size range.
 We further break each bucket down into slices for finer-grained bin packing.
-A parameter, slice factor, indicates the number of slices that each bucket is divided into.
+A parameter, *slice factor*, indicates the number of slices that each bucket is divided into.
 In a setting with a slice factor of 8 and a bucket with a request rate of 4, the bucket would be segmented into 8 slices each corresponding to a request rate of 0.5 requests/s.
 The slice factor can be tuned to reach the desired balance between granularity and solution complexity, but we have not found overall performance to be sensitive to slice factor.

-### <span id="page-7-1"></span>5.4.2 Load
+#### <span id="page-7-1"></span>5.4.2 Load

 The solver requires an estimate of the load of each slice to ensure that a GPU's capacity is not exceeded and SLO is not violated.
 The load of a slice with request size s and rate r on GPU G is calculated as  $\frac{r}{MaxTput(G,s,SLO)}$ , where MaxTput(G,s,SLO) is the maximum request/s G can achieve for requests of size s while adhering to SLO.
 For instance, if  $MaxTput(G, s, SLO) = 10 \, reqs/s$  and r=1, the load is calculated as 1/10=0.1.
 Each GPU's maximum capacity is defined as 1.
 This approximation allows us to calculate the aggregate load of slices with differing sizes and rates.
 Based on offline profiling, we compute MaxTput(G, s, SLO) for each bucket in the workload histogram.